Gregory94/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 The adapters.fasta file in which the adapter sequences are stored that are used during trimming is located in ~/Documents/Software/BBMap/bbmap/resources/adapters.fa.
 Documents that are placed in the shared folder can be seen in both the virtual machine and the host computer.
+For a more detailed explanation of the Virtual Machine layout and how to use the workflow_processing.sh file, see the README file on the desktop of the VM.

 ## Creating a virtual machine from scratch